dream-horizon-org/raven-panel/docs/docs/features/content-editor.md

 ### Element Types

-Build content by adding elements to your template:
+Build content by adding elements to your template.
+Use the **"Add Element"** button to select and add elements:

+1. Click **"Add Element"** button
+2. Select element type from dropdown menu:
+   - Vertical Stack
+   - Horizontal Stack
+   - Text
+   - Image
+3. Element is added to your layout
+4. Expand the element to configure its properties
+5. Use delete button to remove elements

 #### Text Element